nikhilpark/panorbit-assignment/Instructions.md

-To run the code make sure you have nodejs and git installed and follow the following instructions to run the code :-
+To run the code make sure you have nodejs and git installed and follow the following instructions :-

 1. Open a terminal and clone the repo using -
 ```